DinghaiZ/3-prime-READS-plus/README.md

 # 3-prime-READS-plus
 ## Pipeline for analyzing 3' end RNA-seq (3'READS+) data

-[3'READS+](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5029459/) is a 3' end RNA-seq protocol that produces sequencing reads with variable number of T-streches in the 5' end of the reads:
+About 70% of mRNA genes in eukaryotes contain multiple cleavage and polyadenylation sites (PAS), resulting in alternative cleavage and polyadenylation (APA) isoforms with different coding sequences and/or variable 3′ untranslated regions (3′UTRs).
+[3'READS+](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5029459/) is a 3' end RNA-seq protocol for accurate identification of PAS in the genome, even in A-rich regions:

 <p align="center">
   <img src="images/flowchart.jpg" width="500" height="500">
 </p>

-Steming from partial digestion of the poly(A) tail and absent from the genome, these T-streches can be used to identify cleavage and polyadenylation sites in the genome:
+Steming from incomplete digestion of the poly(A) tail and absent from the genome, these T-streches can be used to identify cleavage and polyadenylation sites in the genome:

 <p align="center">
   <img src="images/read.jpg" width="350" height="210" class="center">